Break free from never feeling good enough, losing yourself in relationships and the constant pressure to do more and be more.

 This can create a relentless internal tension — replaying conversations, worrying you’ve upset someone, struggling to say no or feeling responsible for how other people feel.
 Over time, these patterns can leave you feeling anxious, resentful, emotionally exhausted or unsure of who you really are beneath the pressure to keep everything together.

 With over ten years’ clinical experience, I use Intensive Short-Term Dynamic Psychotherapy (ISTDP), a focused, emotionally active and evidence-based approach that works directly with the emotional conflicts and defensive patterns underlying these difficulties.
-Rather than staying at the level of insight alone, we work experientially and in real time to loosen entrenched patterns of self-doubt, over-adapting and chronic self-pressure.
+Therapy combines insight with experiential work, helping you understand why these difficulties developed while actively working with them as they arise in therapy.
+Together, we focus on loosening entrenched patterns of self-doubt, over-adapting and chronic self-pressure, creating the conditions for lasting change.

-Many of my clients have had therapy before and already understand their difficulties intellectually, yet still feel stuck in the same emotional and relational patterns.
-Our work goes beyond insight and coping strategies.
-By working directly at the emotional root of these difficulties, it becomes possible to develop a more secure, confident and authentic relationship with yourself and others.
+Many of my clients have had therapy before and already understand their difficulties intellectually, yet still feel caught in the same emotional and relational patterns.
+By working directly at the emotional root of these difficulties, it becomes possible to create lasting change.

 Specialisms